ieee-vgtc/ieeevis.org/year/2018/info/call-participation/posters.md

 ### BEST POSTER AWARDS

 The chairs of each conference will award a 'Best Poster' prize to the authors of what is deemed the strongest submission to the conference according to the reviewing criteria.
 'Best Poster' authors will receive a signed certificate.
-Test.

 ### CHAIRS